 Boca Raton is an affluent retirement community of 83,000.
 Having a home in “Boca” ironically provides a certain cachet.
 The irony comes from the derivation of the city’s name in Spanish– “rat’s mouth”.
 The city has benefited from a carefully thought out Master Plan and strict zoning and signage laws that have helped make it a desirable place to live.
 The Master Plan helped to revitalize decaying areas – some of its features included mass landscaping, expansion of the downtown park, Sanborn Square, and restoration of the old city hall to become a museum.
 Up until the 1990’s the city was the headquarters of IBM.
 The city also made headlines in 2001 as the site of the first anthrax attack in the country.

-Watch this short Youtube video prepared by Discover Florida:
+Watch this short Youtube video presented by Delray DDA

 Where to Retire in Boca Raton and Home Prices

 Retirees who want to live near the water – either the beach or the intercoastal - will love living in Boca Raton.
 Or you can choose to live in one of the many gated communities in the town or surrounding area.
 Boca Raton offers apartments near the ocean as well as single family homes.
-The median home value in mid-2017 was $319,300, according to Zillow.
+The median home value in early 2020 was $345,866 according to Zillow.
 However, there are still many properties near the ocean selling for much more.

 What is special about Boca Raton